William Francis Ganong Jr.: Career

 He was one of the discoverers of Lown–Ganong–Levine syndrome, an electrical abnormality that affects heart rhythm.

-Dr. Ganong became an assistant professor at the University of California, Berkeley, in 1955.
+Ganong became an assistant professor at the University of California, Berkeley, in 1955.
 Three years later, he moved to the University of California, San Francisco, (UCSF) to help start a research program in physiology.
 In the course of his research, he discovered that blood pressure and fluid balance – the salt and water levels in the body – are regulated by hormones from the adrenal gland and the kidney, a key finding for developing ways to treat hypertension.

 He was chairman of the physiology department at UCSF from 1970 to 1987, and served as the 50th president of the American Physiological Society, from 1977 to 1978.
 He retired in 1999, but continued research in neuroendocrinology, becoming the Lange Professor of Physiology Emeritus at UCSF.

 Publications

-Dr. Ganong was the author of the influential textbook Review of Medical Physiology, first published in 1963 and, as of 2019, in its 26th edition.
+Ganong was the author of the influential textbook Review of Medical Physiology, first published in 1963 and, as of 2019, in its 26th edition.
 It has been translated into 18 languages.

+Personal life

+Ganong died in Albany, California, at the age of 83, after living with prostate cancer for 17 years.